Pacifica’s unique governance structure is composed of staff and listener members elected from its 5 sister stations nationwide.

 In order to run as a staff member you must be paid or unpaid staff at your station.
 Unpaid staff are staff members who has worked 30 hours or more on programming related work (not phone room, fundraising or committee work) between April 1, 2021 and June 30th, 2021 (the record date).

-All pieces of the nomination package (coversheet, statements, questionnaire, fair campaign provisions and petition) must be completed by July 14th, 2021.
+All pieces of the nomination package (coversheet, statements, questionnaire, fair campaign provisions and 15 petition signatures from other members) must be completed by July 21st, 2021.

 Part of the nomination package is to collect petition signatures from other members, 15 for listener candidates and 5 for staff candidates.
 This process is now completely online and nominators can register here.
 Once the nominator’s member status is verified they will be able to simply click a box to nominate the candidates they wish to support.